openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/01_project_manipulation.rst

       datum project dinfo [-h] [--all] [-p PROJECT_DIR] [revpath]

     ``revpath`` is either a dataset path or a revision path.
-For more information on the revision, please see :ref:`Level 11: Project Versioning`. ``--all`` directive shows all the dataset information of your project.
+For more information about the revision, please see :ref:`Level 11: Project Versioning`. ``--all`` directive shows all the dataset information of your project.

     For example, the following command is an example of printing information about the :ref:`Cityscapes` dataset from the previous step.